Why reading is important for babies and young children

 Bedtime, bath time, potty time, on the train, on the bus, in the car, in the park, in the pram, in the cot, when you’re in the GP’s waiting room ... any time is a good time for a story!
 You can make books part of your daily routine – take them with you to share and enjoy everywhere.

 Knowing when to stop can be just as important as finding the time to share a story in the first place.
-Pay attention to your child’s reaction to the story, and stop if he’s not enjoying it this time.
-You can always try another book, song or story at another time.
+Pay attention to your child’s reaction to the story, and stop if he isn’t enjoying it this time.
+You can always try a book, song or story at another time.

 - packages at home or in the supermarket, especially food packaging

 - clothing – what does it say on the t-shirt?
 What colour is it?

 - letters and notes – what do they say?
 Who sent them?

 - signs or posters in shops, or on buses and trains – point out signs that have the same letters as your child’s name

 - menus – it can be fun for older children to look at menus and work out what they want to eat.